-2.6.1 Schools shall be part of the internal and external audit arrangements of the Council as determined by the Strategic Director of Resources and the Public Sector Audit Appointments Ltd (PSAA) the statutory body that replaced the Audit Commission in 2016.
+Schools shall be part of the internal and external audit arrangements of the Council as determined by the Strategic Director of Resources and the Audit Commission.
 Schools shall co-operate with all the requirements of the auditors, both internal and external and should provide full access to the school's records including the pupil register.
-Where auditors, as a result of inadequate records, incur additional time and costs, or there is unreasonable non-co-operation by schools these costs will be charged to the school's budget share.
+Where auditors, as a result of inadequate records, incur additional time and costs, or there is unreasonable non co-operation by schools these costs will be charged to the school's budget share.